Scrivere di Arte ed Educazione all’Arte, di Miti e Fiabe, giardini e Natura, è acquisire ogni volta ulteriori pezzetti di universale Bellezza!

 - Posted by: Anna Bruno

-- Category: art education
+- Category: the arts

 In ancient Rome, anyone who decided to start a journey would carry their own travel bag with them: the so-called viaticum.
 Over time, this word, viaticum, ended up suggesting the journey itself.
 Not necessarily the physical one and not even the travels we normally consume better than undertake them spiritually.
 A journey was only the journey of the Soul, where the traveller experienced his physical or mental distancing from his own comfort zone, to proceed towards the first step of his long process of transformation: a wanderer in the forest of life, better an initiate.